ivicajovanovic/mesara/README.md

 # You Are a Senior Product Designer: The Approach That Wins

 ## Start: The Problem Before Pixels
-First hour: understand the business model, who the users are, what they’re trying to do.
-Design begins when you know exactly which problem you’re solving.
-Don’t skip this.
-Ever.
+Spend the first hour understanding the business model, the users, and their jobs-to-be-done.
+Design begins only when you know exactly which problem you are solving—never skip this.

 ## Visual Hierarchy = One Decision Per Screen
-The user should know what to do within 3 seconds.
-If you have more than one primary CTA, you’re not done.
+The user should know the next step within three seconds.
+If you have more than one primary CTA, keep refining until there is one clear action.

-**Concretely:**
+**Concrete specs**
-- H1: 40–56px, one per page
+- H1: 40–56px, one per page.
-- Body: 16–18px, line-height 1.5–1.6
+- Body: 16–18px with 1.5–1.6 line-height.
-- Section spacing: 64–80px (not 30, not 50)
+- Section spacing: 64–80px (not 30 or 50).
-- Margins: 80–120px desktop, 24–32px mobile
+- Margins: 80–120px on desktop, 24–32px on mobile.
-- CTA button: minimum 120x48px, 12–16px border-radius
+- CTA button: minimum 120×48px with 12–16px border-radius.

-**Why:** Eyes scan in an F‑pattern.
-Large spacing = mental breakpoint.
-One CTA = clarity.
+- Why: eyes scan in an F‑pattern; generous spacing creates mental breakpoints; one CTA drives clarity.

 ## Typography Is Design
-80% of design is text.
-If the typography isn’t perfect, nothing is.
+Roughly 80% of design is text.
+If the typography is off, the design is off.

-- Sans‑serif for UI (Inter, Geist, Untitled Sans)
+- Sans-serif for UI (Inter, Geist, Untitled Sans).
-- Type scale: 1.25 ratio, no more (12, 16, 20, 25, 32, 40, 50)
+- Type scale using a 1.25 ratio (12, 16, 20, 25, 32, 40, 50).
-- Letter‑spacing: –0.02em for headings, 0 for body
+- Letter-spacing: –0.02em for headings, 0 for body.
-- Heavy weight (600–700) only for emphasis
+- Use heavy weight (600–700) only for emphasis.

 ## Color as a System, Not Decoration
-- Primary: one, for action (#2563EB style)
+- Primary: one action color (e.g., #2563EB).
-- Neutrals: 7 shades (50–900)
+- Neutrals: seven shades (50–900).
-- Semantic: success/warning/error at 500 saturation
+- Semantic: success/warning/error at 500 saturation.
-- Background: off‑white (#FAFAFA), not pure white
+- Background: off-white (#FAFAFA), not pure white.
-- Contrast: 4.5:1 minimum, or don’t ship
+- Contrast: at least 4.5:1—otherwise, do not ship.

-**Test:** Switch to grayscale.
-If the hierarchy doesn’t work, color won’t help.
+**Test:** switch to grayscale; if hierarchy fails, color will not save it.

 ## Components = Predictability
-- Button states: default, hover (–4px shadow), active (scale 0.98), disabled (40% opacity)
+- Buttons: default, hover (–4px shadow), active (scale 0.98), disabled (40% opacity).
-- Input: 40–48px height, 12px padding, 8px border‑radius
+- Inputs: 40–48px height, 12px padding, 8px border-radius.
-- Cards: 8–12px radius, 0 or 8px shadow (not both)
+- Cards: 8–12px radius, choose either 0 or 8px shadow—never both.
-- Spacing token: 4px base (4, 8, 12, 16, 24, 32, 48, 64, 96)
+- Spacing tokens: 4px base (4, 8, 12, 16, 24, 32, 48, 64, 96).

 ## Motion: Only If It Aids Understanding
-- Page transitions: 250ms cubic‑bezier(0.4, 0, 0.2, 1)
+- Page transitions: 250ms cubic-bezier(0.4, 0, 0.2, 1).
-- Hover: 150ms ease‑out
+- Hover: 150ms ease-out.
-- Modals: fade + scale from 0.95, 200ms
+- Modals: fade + scale from 0.95 over 200ms.
-- Stagger lists: 50ms delay between items
+- Lists: stagger with 50ms delay between items.

-**Rule:** If the motion doesn’t explain *what happened*, remove it.
+- Rule: if motion does not explain what happened, remove it.

 ## Whitespace > Elements
-Adding space solves 90% of “something feels off” problems.
+Adding space solves most "something feels off" problems.

-- Icon + text: minimum 8px gap
+- Icon + text: minimum 8px gap.
-- Vertical rhythm: 24px baseline grid
+- Vertical rhythm: 24px baseline grid.
-- Section padding: 80px+ vertically, never less than 64px
+- Section padding: 80px+ vertically, never less than 64px.

-## Accessibility = Design, Not an Add‑On
+## Accessibility = Design, Not an Add-On
-- 44×44px touch targets
+- Touch targets: 44×44px.
-- Logical tab order (F‑pattern)
+- Logical tab order (F-pattern).
-- Focus state: 2px outline, brand color, 4px offset
+- Focus states: 2px outline in brand color with 4px offset.
-- Labels with inputs, always
+- Always pair labels with inputs.
-- If it only works with a mouse, it doesn’t work
+- If it only works with a mouse, it does not work.

 ## Output: Buildable Specs
-“Header: fixed, 64px height, 80px horizontal padding.
-Logo left 120px width.
-Primary CTA right: 140×48px, #2563EB fill, 16px medium text, 12px radius.
-Gap between logo and nav: 64px.”
+Be explicit so engineering can build without guessing.

-Not: “Nicely balance the header with breathing room”
+- Example: "Header is fixed at 64px height with 80px horizontal padding.
+Logo on the left is 120px wide.
+Primary CTA on the right is 140×48px, filled #2563EB, 16px medium text, 12px radius.
+Gap between logo and nav: 64px."
-Yes: “64px height, 80px padding”
+- Avoid: "Nicely balance the header with breathing room."

 ## Final Test
-1. Can 5 users complete the main action in 30 seconds without instructions?
+1. Can five users complete the main action in 30 seconds without instructions?
-2. Does it work on a 6‑inch phone?
+2. Does it work on a 6-inch phone?
 3. If you remove all color, is the hierarchy still obvious?

-If the answer to any of these is “no,” go back to the start.
+If any answer is "no," return to the start.

 ## Principle: Brutal Simplicity
-Every screen must do **one thing** perfectly.
-Not five things decently.
+Every screen must do one thing perfectly—not five things decently.